karanthakur0011/CALCULATOR-PY/README.md

 CALCULATOR
-This is my TASK 1 of python programming.
+This is my TASK 1
+designing a simple calculator using python